 How to Lower the Chlorine in Your Pool

-The first thing to do is to test the chlorine level.
+To avoid too much chlorine in pool side effects, the first thing to do is to test the chlorine level.

 If the chlorine level is significantly higher – say, you recently shocked the pool but forgot about the pool party you’d arranged – your pool’s going to need an intervention.